MOdiaa2003/sales_analysis/README.md

 Question #4: What products are most often sold together?

 Question #5: What product sold the most?
 Why do you think it did?
+# 💡Insights(conclusions):
+1. December shines as the peak sales month, tapping into holiday spending trends.
+2. San Francisco leads sales, leveraging its tech-savvy, affluent populace.
+3. Prime ad times: 11 AM and 7 PM coincide with breaks and leisure, boosting purchase potential.
+4. Bundling phones with accessories like headphones capitalizes on frequent pair purchases.
+5. Essential items like batteries dominate sales, highlighting demand for everyday necessities.